bartmichu/opensuse-zabbix-userparams/README.md

   Expected return value: number indicating the number of services.

+- ```opensuse-userparams.updates.all```
+  Get the number of all available updates.

+  Expected return value: number indicating the number of updates.

 - ```opensuse-userparams.patches.all```

   Get the number of all applicable patches, including security patches.